luckyhackersacademy/luckynotes/README.md

 ## Features

-- Stupid simple login
+- Stupid simple login and logout
-- Logout and create new notes
+- Create new notes
 - When you create new notes, they're visible only to you until you publish
 - Draft notes can be accessed by the URL
 - Publish draft notes and edit markdown directly in the browser